Brief Overview

 - @Attribute1 + @Attribute2 == @Attribute3

-While creating the logic rule, a preview bar will display the values in the dynamic fields as long as they appear on the webpage that is connected to the Editor at that time.
+While creating the logic rule, a preview bar will display the values in the dynamic fields as long as they appear on the webpage that is connected to the editor at that time.

-Using Attributes
+Using Dynamic Text Attributes

-- To add an attribute, simply type @ and choose an attribute from the dropdown list.
+- To add an attribute, simply type @ and choose an attribute from the dropdown list

-- You can begin typing the attribute name to filter the list.
+- You can begin typing the attribute name to filter the list

-- You can add as many attributes as you want.
+- You can add as many attributes as you want

-- It is also possible to create new and manage existing attributes directly from the Rule Engine when using the Logic Rule.
+- It is also possible to create new and manage existing attributes directly from the Rule Engine when using the logic rule

-Using Attributes with Static Text Values
+Using Dynamic Text Attributes with Static Text Values

 Attributes with static text values can be created and used for the comparisons in logic rules.